-The takālīf can also be viewed as rights of God.
-In this sense they become ta'abbudi.
-Shāţibi, however, regards ta'abbud as a general sense of the rights of God.
-He divides these rights into three categories.
-First are those rights which belong exclusively to God, such as the cibādāt.
-Second, are those rights of God which involve the rights of men as well, but the consideration of the former dominates.
+of God which involve the rights of men as well, but the consideration of the former dominates.
 The third category consists of those rights of God in which consideration for the rights of men dominates.
-It is to the last category that maşlaha or ma<nā belong directly, and hence this category is not essentially ta<abbudi.
-(318-320).
+It is to the last category that maşlaha or ma<nā belong directly, and hence this category is not essentially tata to the last category that [1] to the last category is not essentially tathe last category that [1] to the last category that [1] to the last category is not essentially ta (318-320).

-Shāţibī clarifies the distinction between ta'abbud and maşlaha, and 'ibādāt and 'ādāt from the point of view of huqūq (rights).
-He says that the right of God means a situation "where it is understood from Shar' (law) that the mukallaf has no option (khiyara), whether the ma'nā is intelligible or not."
-(318) The right of man is defined as "what refers to his (man's) maşālih in this world".
-(318) The maşālih in the hereafter are generally rights of God.
-Thus ta'abbud means something, "the meaning of which cannot be specifically understood".
-(318) In view of these definitions Shāţibī concludes that <ibādāt essentially refer to the rights of God and 'ādāt to the rights of men.
+Shāţibī clarifies the distinction between tacabbud and maşlaha, and cibādāt and cādāt from the point of view of huqūq (rights).
+He says that the right of God means a situation "where it is understood from Shar (law) that the mukallaf has no option (khiyara), whether the macnā is intelligible or not."
+(318) The right of man is defined as "what refers to his (man's) maşālib in this world".
+(318) The maşālib in the hereafter are generally rights of God.
+Thus tacabbud means something, "the meaning of which cannot be specifically understood".
+(318) In view of these definitions Shāţibī concludes that cibādāt essentially refer to the rights of God and cādāt to the rights of men.
 (318)